 - However, excess consumption of ghee can lead to cardiovascular diseases.
 This represents one of the vital factors impeding the market growth.

 On the basis of source, the global ghee market is segregated as cow, buffalo and mixed.
 Currently, ghee acquired from the cow’s milk accounts for the majority of the market share.
 This is due to the fact that cow’s ghee plays a crucial role in various Ayurvedic medicines.

-Based on end-use, the report finds that retail represents the largest end-use segment of ghee, followed by institutional.
+Based on end user, the report finds that retail represents the largest end-use segment of ghee, followed by institutional.

 Distribution Channel Insights:

-On the basis of distribution channel, supermarkets and hypermarkets are the biggest segment as they serve convenience to the consumers, followed by convenience stores, speciality stores, online and others.
+On the basis of distribution channel, convenience stores are the biggest segment, followed by supermarkets and hypermarkets, speciality stores, online and others.